18 Positive Affirmations to Relieve Anxiety and Stress

-For those who don't know, affirmations are brief phrases that you say repeatedly in an effort to "plant seeds of happy and positive notions, conceptions, and attitudes into one's psyche," according to the Psychology Dictionary.
+If you've never tried them before, affirmations are brief phrases that you say repeatedly to boost positive thoughts and self-talk.
 Therapist Rebecca Phillips, MS, LPC, of Mend Modern Therapy, describes affirmations as a "powerful tool used to challenge negative thought patterns" — the kind of thought patterns that contribute to anxiety, depression, and low self-esteem.
 She says that since anxiety is the result of the brain's natural inclination to focus on negative aspects of ourselves and our lives, positive affirmations can counteract these feelings to help us gain a more realistic perspective.
 In other words, "positive affirmations are the antidote to negative self-talk," Phillips explains.

-And because people with anxiety usually "try to avoid feeling anxious," positive affirmations can "help the person acknowledge and feel their feelings rather than avoid them," according to Kristin Miyoko Papa, LCSW.
-They also direct your attention to the present moment instead of the future or past, psychologist Lori L. Cangilla, PhD, says.
+And because people with anxiety usually "try to avoid feeling anxious," positive anxiety affirmations can "help the person acknowledge and feel their feelings rather than avoid them," according to Kristin Miyoko Papa, LCSW.
+They also direct your attention to the present moment instead of the future or past, says psychologist Lori L. Cangilla, PhD.
 "This kind of mindfulness reduces anxiety, depression, and other kinds of emotional distress," she explains.

 Positive Affirmations For Anxiety

 If you want to start saying affirmations for your anxiety, know that the most successful affirmations are the ones that resonate the most with you, Roslyn Guzman, LCSW, says.
 This means you should select some positive affirmations that seem relevant and specific to your particular life.
 After all, you have to "believe in [your] core the truth of these words" in order for them to be most effective, says Jennifer Grant Schliessman, LCSW.